edgomezg/edgomezg.github.io/_projects/Radio Telescope.md

 ---
 layout: page
-title: Adjustment and Calibration of the Signal Reception System of the Radio Telescope
+title: Design and Calibration of the Signal Reception System of a Radio Telescope
 description: UPNA Internship
 img: assets/img/radiotelescope/main.jpg
 importance: 3